ehmicky/autoserver/docs/graphql.md

   "data": null,
   "errors": [
     {
-      "message": "The 'user' model with 'id' '20' could not be found", "title": "Model not found",
+      "message": "The 'users' model with 'id' '20' could not be found", "title": "Model not found",
       "type": "DB_MODEL_NOT_FOUND",
       "status": 404,